 For students from other schools, however, the Borrower Defense process can have difficulties.
 Here’s why.

 –You must show the specific acts (or failure to act) by your school that constituted misconduct toward you, or breached the school’s contract with you.
 This is different than just showing that the school engaged in general misconduct during the time you attended that school.
 You must show how the school’s actions impacted you directly.
 Then, there’s the question of evidence.
 Written documentation is helpful to your case, however it is unclear the type or amount of evidence that is required about your school’s misconduct that will convince the Department of Education to forgive your federal student loans.

 –You must describe in convincing detail how the school’s misconduct affected your decision to attend the school and to take out federal student loans to pay to attend the school.
 “Convincing” is the important word here.
 Again, written documentation helps with this.

 –You need to know that federal regulations require that the school’s misconduct must violate an applicable state law or cause of action.
 However, the Borrower Defense application does not currently require you to list the state law being violated.
 That’s good, because the question of which particular state’s laws apply, and exactly which laws were violated, can become complex very quickly.
-However, including references to state law violations in your Borrower Defense application may increase the likelihood that your loans will be forgiven.
+However, including references to state law violations in your Borrower Defense application may increase the likelihood that you may find student loan forgiveness.

 –Your federal student loans must be Direct loans to be discharged.
 While Federal Family Education Loans (FFEL loans) can also apply for Borrowers Defense, the process for FFEL loans is much more complicated and unlikely to be successful.
 FFEL loans may need to be consolidated into Direct loans in order for Borrower Defense to be successful.